 - The project involves an extension of the Vitic database.

-- Members of the Vitic Elemental Impurities Database contribute a specified amount of data on the toxicity of elemental impurities.
+- Members of the Vitic Elemental Impurities Database contribute a specified amount of data generated to establish the levels of trace metals within batches of excipients.

 - The amount and quality of data required from each member is decided by the Project Steering Group, and this amount is reviewed regularly on a fair, reasonable and non-discriminatory basis.